 The Santa Susana Field Laboratory (SSFL) is located on approximately 2,850 acres in the Simi Hills in Ventura County, California, roughly 30 miles northwest of downtown Los Angeles.
-The Simi Hills are bordered on the east by the San Fernando Valley and to the north by Simi Valley.
 The SSFL facility opened in 1948 when North American Aviation (which later became NAA Rocketdyne Division, then Rockwell International, and, more recently, Boeing) began research, development and testing of rocket engines, in cooperation with the U.S. Army Air Forces.
 The site is divided into four Administrative Areas — Area I, II, II and IV.
 Most of Area I and Areas III and IV, and two "undeveloped areas" are owned and operated by the Boeing Company.
 The Department of Energy (DOE) leased a portion of Area IV for energy research.
 Area II and a small portion of Area I are owned by the U.S. Government and administered by NASA.
 NASA acquired Area II, consisting of 409.5 acres, from the U.S. Air Force in 1973 and a 41.7-acre parcel in Area I was acquired in 1976.

-NASA has been taking proactive steps to address stormwater, working closely with the Los Angeles Regional Water Quality Control Board and the SSFL Stormwater Expert Panel—an independent, blue ribbon panel that provides technical oversight on surface and storm water issues.
-NASA has completed three initiatives to enhance Boeing’s efforts to meet National Pollution Discharge Elimination System (NPDES) permit limits at SSFL outfalls: (1) rehabilitating a drainage channel, (2) constructing a stormwater filtration system, and (3) an Interim Source Removal Action (ISRA) removing a total of 11,759 cubic yards of contaminated soil.
-In addition, NASA has ongoing measures in place, including the strategic placement of straw wattles, riprap, and sandbags, as well as a hydroseeding, to reduce the potential for soil and erosion and enhance revegetation.
-All of these are designed to reduce sediment discharges and prevent stormwater runoff.
+NASA is taking proactive steps to address stormwater, working closely with the Los Angeles Regional Water Quality Control Board and the SSFL Stormwater Expert Panel—an independent, blue ribbon panel that provides technical oversight on surface and storm water issues.
+NASA implements a year-round stormwater compliance and management program designed to assist Boeing’s efforts to meet National Pollution Discharge Elimination System (NPDES) permit limits at SSFL outfalls.
 NASA continues to conduct sampling to ensure stormwater quality meets strict permit requirements.

 NASA understands public concerns about truck traffic to and from the SSFL site and has plans in place to stagger traffic flow during demolition activities.
 During high-volume traffic hours between 7-9 a.m. and 4-5 p.m., truck departures will be staggered at a minimum of 15-minute intervals.
 Outside of those times the interval between truck departures could be as low as five minutes, if necessary.
 During demolition activities, work crews are operating under a work plan that includes dust control and other safety measures, including requiring that all trucks be covered and undergo inspection before leaving the site.
 Overall, based on previous experience with ISRA and other activities, NASA expects to send off no more than 35 trucks per day during demolition.